 Honey Roasted Sweet Potatoes with Cinnamon

-Honey Roasted Sweet Potatoes with Cinnamon are the ultimate “melt-in-your-mouth” sweet potatoes glazed with only 3 ingredients!
-Honey glazed sweet potatoes are so amazingly delicious, a tried and true recipe, and one you’ll want to add to your Thanksgiving table!
+Honey Roasted Sweet Potatoes with Cinnamon are the ultimate melt-in-your-mouth sweet potatoes.
+They are glazed with only 3 ingredients!
+Honey glazed sweet potatoes are amazingly delicious, a tried and true recipe, and one you’ll want to add as a side to your dinner table.

 For this recipe, you will need: